 Call flow customization is also a key strength.
 According to users, the ability to tailor routing paths and direct callers to the right agents or departments makes the platform especially valuable for teams managing complex service requests or multi-step support workflows.

-I’ve seen G2 users point out that while Vonage Contact Center offers powerful AI-driven features, there can be a learning curve, especially when diving into the more advanced tools.
+I’ve seen G2 users point out that while Vonage Contact Center offers powerful advanced tools, there can be a learning curve, especially when diving into these features.
 These capabilities may not feel intuitive right away and often require training or extra resources to use effectively.
+Yet, once users get accustomed to the system, they find the AI-driven insights and automation highly beneficial.

 What I like about Vonage Contact Center: